jacklukem/USBOpenCoreAPFSloader/README.md

 ### *For Big Sur 11.2 or later, just added a new version OpenCore4b2 that adds some new features also for non APFS legacy USB Mac* https://github.com/jacklukem/USBOpenCoreAPFSloader/releases/tag/4.5

+Apple fixed the ACPI kp on Arrandale (and similar architecture) with 11.1 RC build 20C69

 ### *OpenCoreAPFSloader is also included as option in my BigSur Basesystem fix for unsupported Mac* https://github.com/jacklukem/BigSurfixes/releases/

 ### *Added a new version OpenCore4b1 for allowing Arrandale Intel (example MacBookPro6,2) to boot BigSur kernel and installer*